Palantir555/palantir555.github.io/_posts/2020-10-20-learning-to-decap-ics.md

 should NOT be used to work with nitric acid; especially fuming (98%+) nitric acid.
 Long, thick neoprene-based gloves are best for Nitric, but make delicate tasks difficult.
-I settled for wearing a thick neoprene glove on my non-dominant hand, and a vinyl glove in my dominant hand for the more delicate work.
+I settled for wearing a thick neoprene glove on my non-dominant hand, and a vinyl glove on my dominant hand for the more delicate work.
 When touching any surface that's hot or has been in touch with acid, I use the neoprene glove
 - Expose as little of your skin as possible: Wear shoes, trousers (not shorts), long sleeves...
 Preferably use a lab coat, so you can remove the acid-splashed